Expanded clay aggregate

 Expanded clay (exclay) or lightweight expanded clay aggregate (LECA) is a lightweight aggregate made by heating clay to around 1200 C in a rotary kiln.
 The heating process causes gases trapped in the clay to expand, forming thousands of small bubbles and giving the material a porous structure.
 LECA has an approximately round or oblong shape due to circular movement in the kiln and is available in different sizes and densities.
 LECA is used to make lightweight concrete products and other uses.

 History

-LECA was developed about 1917 in Kansas City, Missouri, to the production in a rotary kiln of a patented expanded aggregate known as Haydite which was used in the construction of SS Selma, an ocean-going ship launched in 1919.
-Following in the USA was the development of a series of aggregates known as Gravelite, Perlite, Rocklite, etc. In Europe, LECA commenced in Denmark, Germany, Netherlands, and UK.
+LECA was developed in Kansas City, Missouri around 1917, produced in a rotary kiln following the method from a patented expanded aggregate known as Haydite (which was used in the construction of SS Selma, an ocean-going ship launched in 1919).
+Following this, a series of aggregates known as Gravelite, Perlite, Rocklite, etc. were developed in the USA.

+Afterwards;it was expanded to Europe as first started production in Denmark (Copenhagen and later in Røsnæs), Finland, Germany, Holland (the Netherlands) and the UK.